1146976048qq/IATN/data/crowdfunding-dataset/README.md

 ## Dataset about Crowdfunding

-### Due to the upload file size limitation, we split it into smaller files.

-### You can get the data through the following operation.
+### Due to the upload file size limitation, we split some into smaller files.
+You can get them through the following operation.
 ---
 #### For data : pure_comment_id&comment
 ```